ashen-sensored/sd_webui_runtime_AGE/README.md

 # sd_webui_runtime_ensembling
+!!!
+This extension is not yet compatible with sd-webui-runtime-block-merge or sd-webui-layer-controller, please disable them before enabling this extension.

 Stable Diffusion runtime ensembling POC extension for Webui.
 Intial idea inspired by https://deepimagination.cc/eDiff-I/.

 Please be advised that by default this extension has high VRAM requirement (up to 3X original usage during inference).